 Process Mining utilizes event logs, which gather enterprise data, and process that data into a workflow for visualized monitoring.
 As this workflow is being monitored, you can run an analysis.
 By combining both monitoring and analysis, businesses can identify gaps in corporate operations for the purpose of prioritizing efficiency.

-If there is an opportunity for improvement in your system, process mining will find it, and will continue to progressively identify deeper levels of flaw until the gaps in your processes are as close to 0 as possible.
+If there is an opportunity for improvement in your system, process mining will find it, and will continue to progressively identify deeper levels of the flaw until the gaps in your processes are as close to 0 as possible.
 In fact, EPSoft was able to help a client uncover $16 million in unrealized revenue from billings never invoiced due to processing errors.
-Instead of this 16 million dollars being lost, it can now be used toward further driving growth for the business.
+Instead of these 16 million dollars being lost, it can now be used toward further driving growth for the business.

 Process Mining and RPA Together

 Once you’ve identified the gaps within your business processes, you can put your digital workforce (software bots) to work!
 In doing so, RPA will allow your business to significantly decrease the time required for output.
 These bots possess the ability to perform with perfect accuracy 24/7/365.
 Not to mention, there is a reduction in the risk for human error as bots can quickly double-check for missing information to ensure better results.

 As the amount of time and human error are diminished, large amounts of money will be saved because not only are bots more cost-effective than employees, but they free employees to spend their costly time focusing on more meaningful work tasks that drive higher profits.

 Worried about how to utilize both process mining and RPA together?
 We can help.
 Our enterprise automation platform allows companies to manage the entire RPA lifecycle using a single, easy-to-use platform.
 To learn more, visit our process intelligence page and schedule a free consultative demo.